-Pursuant to the indenture governing Cliffs' outstanding senior notes, Cliffs is required to offer to repurchase its outstanding notes if it experiences a "change of control" and corresponding ratings downgrade.
+Pursuant to the indenture governing Cliffs' outstanding senior notes, Cliffs is required to offer to repurchase its outstanding notes if it experiences a "change of control" and corresponding ratings downgrade below investment grade.
 Under the indenture governing Cliffs' outstanding senior notes, a "change of control" occurs on the first day on which a majority of the members of Cliffs Board of Directors are not "continuing directors."
-A "continuing director" is a member of Cliffs Board of Directors who (a) was a member of Cliffs Board of Directors on the date of the issuance of the notes, or (b) was nominated for election, elected or appointed to Cliffs Board of Directors with the approval of a majority of the "continuing directors"

-who were members of Cliffs Board of Directors at the time of such nomination, election or appointment (either by a specific vote or by approval of a proxy statement in which such member was named as a nominee for election as a director).
-Pursuant to the indenture governing Cliffs' outstanding senior notes, the corresponding ratings downgrade will only occur if each rating agency making the reduction in rating publicly announces (or confirms or informs the trustee of the notes at Cliffs' request) that the reduction was the result, in whole or in part, of any event or circumstance comprised of or arising as a result of, or in respect of, the "change of control."
+A "continuing directors" is a member of Cliffs Board of Directors who (a) was a member of Cliffs Board of Directors on the date of the issuance of the notes, or (b) was nominated for election, elected or appointed to Cliffs Board of Directors with the approval of a majority of the "continuing directors" who were members of Cliffs Board of Directors at the time of such nomination, election or appointment (either by a specific vote or by approval of a proxy statement in which such member was named as a nominee for election as a director).
+Pursuant to the indenture governing Cliffs' outstanding senior notes, the corresponding ratings downgrade below investment grade will only occur if each rating agency making the reduction in rating publicly announces (or confirms or informs the trustee of the notes at Cliffs' request) that the reduction was the result, in whole or in part, of any event or circumstance comprised of or arising as a result of, or in respect of, the "change of control."
+The Cliffs Board will consider whether Casablanca's nominees should be approved for purposes of its senior notes indenture in due course should Casablanca continue to seek to nominate a majority of the directors to the Cliffs Board.
+The Cliffs Board's review will include, among other things, Casablanca's definitive proxy statement when it becomes available.
+If the Cliffs Board determines to approve Casablanca's nominees, this would have the effect of making Casablanca's nominees "continuing directors" under the senior notes indenture, which, in turn, would mean that their election to the Board would not trigger the change of control clause in the indenture.